UK Coffee - This Is Your Kodak Momentby Michael Cleland

 Likes For Likes

 ‘You can’t compare anything to coffee’ is a phrase that’s over used and uninformed.
 It’s true, of course, if all you see is the product and its functions.
 But from that perspective, you can’t really compare any two products.
 You definitely can’t compare Kodak to MSN Messenger or even to the Sony Walkman, which is a shame because you’d be missing the bigger picture.
 Every industry was a growing industry once upon a time.
-They then got competitive with casualties as a result, and you can compare the causes of death.
-In a coffee industry which suddenly seems uncomfortably crowded, this is the important stuff.
+They then became competitive so someone had to lose, and you can compare the causes of death.
+In a coffee industry which is suddenly seeming uncomfortably crowded, this is the important stuff.

 This Is The Turning Point